 Now, The Gingerman is a fine spot all year round, but Christmas time is when this pub is at its best.
 Festooned in more sparkling bric-a-brack than you could shake a Christmas tree at the pub is a treat to any festive set of eyes.
 Each Christmas sees the ceiling affixed with a forest of twigs which act as a frame to support the hanging of baubles, fairy lights, mistletoe, angels, stars and anything else of the festive variety you can think of.

-The pub – a namesake of J. P. Donleavy’s magnum opus, is said to be a favourite spot of another famous gingerman: one Enda Kenny – something we won’t hold against them.
-It’s an interestingly put together pub insofar that one of the most identifying features visitors are met with is gothic wooden panelling which sits on the back wall of the bar.
-The bar itself is curved along its span gives it an interesting edge (pun intentional).
-The seating is standard stuff, small stools with built in benching which warrants no complaints.
+The pub – a namesake of J. P. Donleavy’s magnum opus, is said to be a favourite spot of another famous Gingerman: one Enda Kenny – something we won’t hold against them.
+It’s an interestingly put-together pub insofar that one of the most identifying features visitors are met with is gothic wooden panelling which sits on the back wall of the bar.
+The bar itself is curved along its span giving it an interesting edge (pun intentional).
+The seating is standard stuff, with small stools with built-in benching which warrants no complaints.
 The pint is great, a few very creamy scoops were imbibed upon a recent visit which was in keeping with the memory of prior pints.
 There’s a good mix of craft stuff and more mainstream brews on the go too, they even do a few house beers too.

 We’re quite fond of the gingerman overall.
 It’s a dependable shop for a decent pint and a definite must for a few cosy Christmas pints when the time comes around.